r-lidar/lidR/gridMetrics-error.md

 3. `range`returns a `vector`
 4. `quantile`returns a `vector`

 The expression provided to `gridMetrics` must return a single number or a `list` of single numbers.
-If it is not the case, the function will crash and the error given by the `data.table` is inapprehensible for users.
+If it is not the case, the function will crash and the error given by `data.table` is incomprehensible for users.

 ## Example of quantiles

-By defining a new quantile function which call the original on you can change the output type.
+By defining a new quantile function which calls the original you can change the output type.
 And you can choose the names of the outputs renaming the list.

     myQuantile = function(x, probs = seq(0, 1, 0.25))
     {